dzmanashvilisaba/Financial-Mathematics/README.md

-##  Multiperiod Bionamial Tree Method
+##  Multiperiod Bionamial Tree Method for American Option
 It is a numerical technique used in finance to value options, where the price of the underlying asset can change over multiple periods.
 It is a discrete-time method for option pricing developed by Cox, Ross, and Rubinstein.

 ![](  https://github.com/dzmanashvilisaba/Financial-Mathematics/blob/main/graphs/BinomialTree.png  )